-Using your our own glacier inventory with OGGM#
+Using your own glacier inventory with OGGM#

 The Randolph Glacier Inventory is a key dataset to model glaciers at any scale: it includes outlines of the extent of each glacier in the world, an information that is critical in figuring out how much a particular glacier might contribute to rising sea level.
 These glacier outlines are the starting point of any simulation in OGGM.
 The RGI’s latest version (v6), as well as v5, are provided and supported by OGGM (see the documentation).
 However, there are several issues in the RGI that might make you want to use your own corrected glacier outlines.